Apparently, Disillusioned Adventurers Will Save the World

 Apparently, Disillusioned Adventurers Will Save the World (人間不信の冒険者たちが世界を救うようです, Ningen Fushin no Bōkensha-tachi ga Sekai o Sukuu Yō Desu) is a Japanese light novel series written by Shinta Fuji and illustrated by Susumu Kuroi.
 It began serialization online in January 2019 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was later acquired by Media Factory, who have published six volumes from September 2019 to November 2023 under their MF Books imprint.
-A manga adaptation with art by Masaki Kawakami has been serialized online via Kadokawa Shoten's ComicWalker website since October 2019.
-It has been collected in six tankōbon volumes.
+A manga adaptation with art by Masaki Kawakami was serialized online via Kadokawa Shoten's ComicWalker website from October 2019 to January 2023.
+It was collected in six tankōbon volumes.
 An anime television series adaptation produced by Geek Toys aired from January to March 2023.

 Synopsis

 Veteran adventurer Nick works his hardest to progress his party to full rank as his ultimate dream.
 He is, however, unceremoniously expelled from the party due to disapproval, phony romance, and embezzlement.
 The directionless Nick spends his funds on merchandise and becomes an idol otaku to make ends meet.
 As luck would have it, three depressed individuals sat down at his table together drinking as a means of coping, when they all divulged their utter stories.
 Each of the four has one common thread: betrayal.
 Nick, mage Tiana, cleric Zem, and half-dragon Curran agree to form an unbreakable team to save humanity from corruption.